morrelli/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that tells us what command that list files in a long format
+script on listing hidden files